-There are two factors to look at here: the carrying cost of the house (either the monthly mortgage payments or the monthly rent) and the profit.
+There are two factors to look at here: the carrying cost of the house (monthly mortgage payments or the monthly rent) and the profit.
 The first can be easily estimated.
 Before you sign the contract, you'll know how much the rent or mortgage payments will be.
 The profit however is a very different story.

 The potential profit you can make from your Airbnb in a certain area depends on the following factors:

 The last factor is the only one in your control and the best way to learn how to do well is to read this blog of course 🙂 , and sign up for the newsletter to stay updated.